Avril-Cui/61040-ai-concept/README.md

 concept AdaptiveSchedule [User, Task, Schedule, Routine]

 purpose
    keeps the schedule responsive by moving, canceling, or creating tasks scheduled at future time blocks when reality diverges to ensure that highest priority tasks are achieved first, optimizing productivity

 principle
-    when actual sessions overruns or diverges from the plan, the scheduler adjusts subsequent planned tasks
+   when actual sessions overruns or diverges from the plan, the scheduler adjusts subsequent planned tasks and schedules the tasks onto adaptive blocks

 state
    a set of AdaptiveBlocks with
       a timeBlockId String // this is a unique id an owner User
       a start Time
       an end Time
       a taskIdSet set of Strings // contains unique ids

 actions
    addTimeBlock (owner: User, start: Time, end: Time)
       requires:
          no adaptive time block exists with this owner, start, and end
       effect:
          create a new adaptive time block $b$ with this owner, start, and end;
-            assign $b$ an empty set of tasks;
+         assign $b$ an empty set of taskIdSet;

     createAdaptiveSchedule (owner: User, tasks: set of Task, schedule: Schedule, routine: Routine)
         effect:
-            based on (task, schedule, and routine), adaptively generate a new schedule of tasks by assigning active tasks to the corresponding AdaptiveBlock under this owner
+            based on (tasks, schedule, and routine) information, adaptively generate a new schedule of tasks by assigning active tasks to the corresponding AdaptiveBlock under this owner
 ```

 ## AdaptiveSchedule: AI-augmented version

-We can see that in the original concept, the `createAdaptiveSchedule` action takes in task, schedule, and routine as input, then adaptively generate a new schedule of tasks for future events.
+We can see that in the original concept, the `createAdaptiveSchedule` action takes in tasks, schedule, and routine as input, then adaptively generate a new schedule of tasks for future events.
 This original concept blackboxed the process of generating an adaptive schedule, and there can be many ways to achieve the actions.
 For example:

-1. We can display user their current task, schedule, and routine, and they manually adjust their future schedule.
+1. We can display user their current planned tasks, schedule, and routine, and they manually adjust their future schedule.
+In this case, users manually create their adaptive schedule.
 2. Program a rule-based algorithm that adjust the schedule based on rules.
-3. Augment with AI so that the LLM-empowered agent will generate the adaptive schedule for the user based on current ask, schedule, routine, and their optional preferences.
+3. Augment the concept with AI so that the LLM-empowered agent will generate the adaptive schedule for the user based on current planned tasks, schedule, routine, and their optional preferences.

-We can see that the AdaptiveSchedule concept is uniquely suited for AI augmentation because its core function is to continuously adjusting schedules based on real-world deviations, which requires flexible reasoning, contextual synthesis, and adaptive prioritization that go beyond deterministic rule-based logic.
-Augmenting it with AI makes the app unique and provides a smooth user experience.
+For Neo (the name of my app), option 3 is the optimal choice and will provide the best user experience.
+We can see that the `AdaptiveSchedule` concept is uniquely suited for AI augmentation because its core function is to continuously adjusting schedules based on real-world deviations, which requires flexible reasoning, contextual synthesis, and adaptive prioritization that go beyond deterministic rule-based logic.
+Augmenting it with AI makes the app unique and provides a smooth user experience, because users no longer need to do the cumbersome work themselves.
 As discussed in class, LLMs excel at reasoning and synthesis tasks, where rigid algorithms fall short.
 The concept also illustrates a rough-edged problem, which is a domain LLMs are good at.
+Thus, it is a good choice to augment `AdaptiveSchedule` concept with AI.

 Below is the augmented concept: